pinasolanki5/Titanic-survival-prediction/README.md

 📌 Results

-Achieved accuracy of ~XX% on validation/test data (update with your actual result)
+Achieved accuracy of 80% on validation/test data

 Identified key features contributing to survival such as Sex, Pclass, and Age